xxks-kkk/linuxjedi.co.uk/content/pages/name.md

 the econ department.
 - Facebook helps me to figure out the prounciation as "ZE-yoo-AHN HOO".
 Sounds pretty close.
 - In the Wade-Giles system of romanization, my name is rendered as Tse-Yüan Hu.
 - Simply call me "Zack" and forget about the Chinese prounciation nonsense.
+If you're curious, I pick "Zack" simply because it allows me to write my initials without any hesitation.

-If you use a trick that is different from above, feel free to shoot me an email.
+If you use a trick that is different from the above, feel free to shoot me an email.

 ## FAQ